 Elsewhere in the north east the Littlefair name died out and for a time it was lost at Cockfield where the names of the two sons of Dorathie Littlefair were written down as Littleforth’s.
 When the mistake came to light their Littlefair name was restored and the worldwide Littlefair tree grew from there.

-We are descended from Dorathie’s son Ralph and his “wife” Margaret Elstob who did not christen their early children Rachel and Ralph in the Church of England.
+We are descended from Dorathie’s son Ralph and his “wife” Margaret Elstob.
+They did not christen their early children Rachel and Ralph in the Church of England.
 When the travelling Bishop’s Court visited the area in 1675, Margaret was charged by the court with being a Papist and clandestinely married.
 Two years later both Margaret and Ralph were charged by the same court with cohabiting in fornication or being clandestinely married.
-Thereafter their subsequent children were christened in the Church of England but Margaret remained a non conformist Quaker until her burial in 1716 at a Raby church where there were monthly meetings of the Society of Friends (Quakers).
+Thereafter their subsequent children were christened in the Church of England but Margaret remained a non conformist Quaker and was buried in 1716 at a Raby church where monthly meetings of a Society of Friends (Quakers) took place.